AdobeDocs/analytics.en/help/admin/data-collection/regional-data-collection/rdc-china.md

 # Regional Data Collection for China

 Adobe's Regional Data Collection (RDC) in mainland China enables customers within China to send data directly to a Data Collection Center (DCC) within China, instead of other locations globally.
 This improves page load times and data accuracy over sending the data to DCCs outside of China.
-China RDC includes complete redundancies to eliminate single points of failure and has no dependencies on other device services or Adobe data center connectivity.

-## Setting the Tracking Server for China
+## Setting the tracking server for China

 Tracking can be brought on to China RDC at any point that is convenient for your service.
 For any digital property (such as a mobile app or web page) you want routed to China RDC, change the tracking server to: